Be on the List

 By Mfoniso Udofia

-begins April 23
+WORLD PREMIERE begins April 26

 It is thirty years later, and Abasiama is living in Worcester, Massachusetts with her husband.
-Their house is haunted… but only he can see the ghost. runboyrun is a reckoning that brings the shadows of an unspeakable past to a head-on collision with the cruel realities of the present.
+Their house is haunted… but only he can see the ghost. runboyrun is a reckoning that brings the shadows of an unspeakable past into a head-on collision with the cruel realities of the present.

 “I wrote this play because I wondered at the nature of unconditional love and the circumstances/fears that prohibit us from expressing it.” –Mfoniso Udofia

 Penelope Skinner won both of the UK’s most promising playwriting prizes in 2011 for her play “The Village Bike” which premiered at London’s Royal Court Theatre and made its American debut at MCC Theater in 2014 in a critically-acclaimed production starring Greta Gerwig and directed by Sam Gold.
 Her other plays include “Fred’s Diner” (Chichester Festival Theatre), “Eigengrau” (Bush Theatre), and “Fucked” (Old Red Lion).
 She has written films for directors Kevin MacDonald and Susanne Bier and was a writer for several seasons on Channel 4’s “Fresh Meat.”
 Her newest two plays will premiere over the next year in London and New York.